ngugimuchangi/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 3. Function that compares two strings
 4. Function that swaps integers in an array
 5. Function that converts lowercase characters in a string to uppercase
+6. Function that converts first letter of words to uppercase if separated by specific delimiters
+7. Function that encode a string to 1337